djbrieck/brieckspro/content/posts/onlc-docker-for-enterprise/index.md

 ---
-title: "Onlc Docker for Enterprise"
+title: "ONLC Docker for Enterprise Developers Certificate"
 date: 2025-03-11T19:57:12-07:00
-draft: true
+draft: false
 ---

-The certificate of completion for the Docker for Enterprise course taken on July26-?2024 .
+The certificate of completion for the ONLC Docker for Enterprise Developers course taken on July 25-26,2024.

 ## Certificate